civicmapper/culvert-toolkit/docs/docs/data-naacc-table.md

 Regardless, as long as the original NAACC schema is preserved through your process, subsequent tools will be able to use it.

+The [*NAACC Table Ingest* (described below)](#run-the-naacc-table-ingest-tool) will automatically flag records that aren't valid for capacity calculations, including those that aren't culverts or multi-culverts, or are missing measurements and classifications required for calculating capacity.

 ### 3. Save as a CSV file

 Subsequent tools work on CSV files or feature classes in

 ## Run the *NAACC Table Ingest* tool

-The *NAACC Table Ingest* tool will read in, validate, and extend a NAACC-compliant source table, saving the output as geodata, i.e., an Esri file geodatabase feature class.
+The *NAACC Table Ingest* tool will read in, validate, and extend a NAACC-compliant source table, and save the output as geodata, i.e., an Esri file geodatabase feature class.

 Use your prepared CSV as an input.
-Note that if you've imported that CSV to a file geodatabase table or feature class already, that feature class will also work as an input.
+Note that if you've imported that `CSV` to a file geodatabase table or feature class already, that feature class will also work as an input.

 This tool will: